 Amnesty International WordPress theme

-The theme has been built using a variation of prompts, custom Gutenberg blocks, nested blocks, and predefined styles, giving non-technical editorial staff the ability to create and arrange content to build out websites for various locations.
+The theme was built using a variation of prompts, custom Gutenberg blocks, nested blocks, and predefined styles, giving non-technical editorial staff the ability to create and arrange content to build out websites for various locations.

 For more information on the theme, head over to our blog post Introducing Benenson – a Gutenberg WordPress theme.